CENTRAL AMERICA WAR (1979-1992)

 9 Dec 83 Defense Intelligence Agency report; Subj: DIA TERRORISM WARNING REPORT 83-1 FOR US FORCES LOCATED IN HONDURAS 1.
 DIA ASSESSES AVAILABLE INFORMATION ON TERRORIST CAPABILITIES AND INTENTIONS AGAINST US FORCES LOCATED IN HONDURAS AS SUFFICIENTLY SERIOUS TO WARRANT HEIGHTENED COMMAND ATTENTION AND SECURITY PRECAUTIONS.
 2. …AN INCREASING POSSIBILITY OF AN ATTACK AGAINST US MILITARY PERSONNEL IN HONDURAS… 4. …US FORCES IN HONDURAS FACE A HEIGHTENED THREAT…THE HONDURAS LEFT PROBABLY FEELS PRESSURE TO PERFORM SOME “OFFENSIVE ACTION” AGAINST THE US…US FORCES IN HONDURAS SHOULD EXERCISE CAUTION AND MAINTAIN INCREASED SECURITY AWARENESS…

-This next chart visually explains what happens when U.S. military combat forces are deployed to a hostile foreign country where Congress has outlawed such deployments.
+This next chart visually explains what happens when U.S. military combat forces are deployed to a hostile foreign country where Congress has outlawed these deployments.

 deflection-vs-accident-prone